isomerpages/moe-crestsec/_info-at-crest/Principal's Message.md

 In Crest Secondary, we help our students re-define success in life as we recognise that many of them are naturally talented and are good with their hands.
-We are able to innovate and do things differently with our "**3R**" mission:
+As a school that offers a hybrid academic-vocational curriculum, we are able to innovate and do things differently with our "**3R**" mission: